CesiumGS/cesium-native/CONTRIBUTING.md

 Our code is our lifeblood so maintaining Cesium Native's high code quality is important to us.
 - For an overview of our workflow see [github pull request workflows](https://cesium.com/blog/2013/10/08/github-pull-request-workflows/).
 - Pull request tips
-  - If your pull request fixes an existing issue, include a link to the issue in the description (like this: "Fixes [#1](https://github.com/CesiumGS/cesium-native/issues/1)").
+  - If your pull request fixes an existing issue, include a link to the issue in the description (like this: &quot;Fixes [#1](https://github.com/CesiumGS/cesium-native/issues/1)&quot;).
 Likewise, if your pull request fixes an issue reported on the Cesium forum, include a link to the thread.
   - If your pull request needs additional work, include a [task list](https://github.com/blog/1375%0A-task-lists-in-gfm-issues-pulls-comments).
   - Once you are done making new commits to address feedback, add a comment to the pull request such as `"this is ready"` since GitHub doesn't notify us about commits.
 - Code and tests